stanley3384/OrderedSetVelociRaptor/Misc/Penrose/README.md

 https://developer.gnome.org/gtkmm-tutorial/stable/sec-custom-widgets.html.en

 It is translated over to C from C++ and some things are simplified to help testing with CSS.
+There are also a couple of accessor functions that duplicate the CSS functionality.
+That way you can change the background and foreground using CSS or the accessor functions.

 Triangles